PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 Pitch Tuning

-Each note on the piano, whether it’s produced by unison or a single strings, must have a specific pitch/vibration rate.
-When it changes extensively (usually dropping in pitch or “going flat“), the student no longer hears the notes composer intended them to hear.
+When the pitch of a substantial number of notes it changes (usually dropping in pitch or “going flat“), the student no longer hears the notes composer intended them to hear.

-This a severe problem musically that no student should ever be subjected to.
+This is a very severe musical problem that no piano student should ever be subjected to.

 Harmonic Tuning